-A Monte-Carlo analysis was performed, with 15 simulated runs with different random number seeds for each run used in generating the simulated navigation system measurements.
-The results of the full Monte-Carlo output were then averaged to produce a resulting performance value for that set of runs.
+GRB measurements were simulated using random sky locations for the bursts.
+This randomness of the location is accurate based upon past GRB all-sky observations.
+A Monte Carlo analysis was performed, with 15 simulated runs with different random number seeds per run to generate the simulated navigation system measurements.
+The results of the full Monte Carlo output were then averaged to produce a resulting performance value for that set of runs.

-An example simulation output of the covariance and state error plots is shown in Figure 10, which provides a one-sigma covariance boundary of each position axis as well as truth-simulation error throughout the run.
-The three dimensional inertial $\{x,y,z\}$ position axes plots have been converted to Earth-to-remote-spacecraft radial, along-track, and cross-track error plots.
-As is shown in Figure 11, starting with the stated initial errors in position, errors grow quickly over time until measurements begin to be processed, where eventually, with sufficient measurements, the initial position errors are essentially removed.
-The left plot in Figure 11 shows the entire run including the initial large input error, whereas the right plot shows the error growth after three days.
+An example simulation output of the covariance and state error plots is shown in Fig. 7, which provides a $1 - \sigma$ covariance boundary of each position axis as well as truth minus simulation error throughout the run.
+The 3-D inertial {x, y, z} position axes plots have been converted to Earth-to-remote-spacecraft radial, along-track, and cross-track error plots.
+As shown in Fig. 7, starting with the stated initial errors in position, errors grow quickly over time until measurements begin to be processed, where eventually, with sufficient measurements, the initial position errors are essentially removed.

-Figure 10.
-EKF covariance envelope plots for simulated Mars rendezvous.
+Fig. 7 EKF covariance envelope plots for simulated Mars rendezvous.
 The state error is also shown from the entire run, and remains within the envelope.